-Every day, we are working to grow awareness and consensus around green transportations solutions that can make an impact today – and for generations to come.
+Every day, we are working to grow awareness and consensus around green transportation solutions that can make an impact today – and for generations to come.

 What are we dealing with?

-More than 45 million people in the United States live, work, or attend school within 300 feet of a major road, airport, or railroad, according to the EPA.
+More than 45 million people in the United States live, work, or attend school within 300 feet of a major road, airport or railroad, according to the Environmental Protection Agency.
+Consequences include:

 - Higher rates of asthma onset and aggravation